article thumbnail

 Logistics Bureau

 The definition above is not from any textbook, but is simply one that I’m sure you’ll agree, describes a state of affairs that any corporate leader or business owner would be happy to arrive at.
-Of course, it is helpful to have some statistics on hand to validate the statement above.
+Remember that in the eyes of your customers, there is no distinction between the performance of your suppliers and that of your own company.